LahiruParakrama/Data-Analysis-Road-Accident-Data/README.md

 The main goals of this project were:

-•_Data Cleaning:_ Addressing inconsistencies, handling missing values, and standardizing data to ensure quality and usability.
+•_**Data Cleaning:**_ Addressing inconsistencies, handling missing values, and standardizing data to ensure quality and usability.

-•_Data Processing:_ Structuring and organizing data to facilitate analysis, including data formatting, transformations, and calculations.
+•_**Data Processing:**_ Structuring and organizing data to facilitate analysis, including data formatting, transformations, and calculations.

-•_Data Analysis:_ Performing descriptive and exploratory analysis to extract meaningful insights, including trends and patterns.
+•_**Data Analysis:**_ Performing descriptive and exploratory analysis to extract meaningful insights, including trends and patterns.

-•_Data Visualization:_ Creating visual representations of the data, such as charts and graphs, and assembling them into a dashboard for ease of interpretation.
+•_**Data Visualization:**_ Creating visual representations of the data, such as charts and graphs, and assembling them into a dashboard for ease of interpretation.

 ## Key Features

-•_Dynamic Dashboard:_ The final dashboard provides interactive elements, allowing users to filter and view data insights clearly and efficiently.
+•_**Dynamic Dashboard:**_ The final dashboard provides interactive elements, allowing users to filter and view data insights clearly and efficiently.

-•_Automated Calculations:_ Excel formulas are used to automate data transformations and summary statistics.
+•_A**utomated Calculations:**_ Excel formulas are used to automate data transformations and summary statistics.

-•_Visualization Tools:_ Charts and graphs provide visual insights, making the data more accessible and impactful.
+•_**Visualization Tools:**_ Charts and graphs provide visual insights, making the data more accessible and impactful.

 ## Tools and Techniques

-•_Excel Functions:_ Used functions include Pivot Tables, SUMS, GETPIVOTDATA, Timelines, Slicers, Links and others for efficient data handling.
+•_**Excel Functions:**_ Used functions include Pivot Tables, SUMS, GETPIVOTDATA, Timelines, Slicers, Links and others for efficient data handling.

-•_Charts & Graphs:_ A variety of visualizations, including bar charts, line graphs, and pie charts, enhance the analysis.
+•_**Charts & Graphs:**_ A variety of visualizations, including bar charts, line graphs, and pie charts, enhance the analysis.

-•_Dashboard Design:_ The final Excel dashboard consolidates all insights into a user-friendly, interactive interface.
+•_**Dashboard Design:**_ The final Excel dashboard consolidates all insights into a user-friendly, interactive interface.

 ## Conclusion